hazelcast/hazelcast-cpp-client/README.md

 }
 ```

-**NOTE:** You can obtain the set of cluster members via `HazelcastClient::getCluster()::getMembers()` call.
+**NOTE:** You can obtain the set of cluster members via the `HazelcastClient::getCluster()::getMembers()` call.

 #### 7.6.1.5 Canceling an Executing Task
 A task in the code that you execute in a cluster might take longer than expected.
 If you cannot stop/cancel that task, it will keep eating your resources.

-To cancel a task, you can use `ICompletableFuture<T>::cancel()` API.
-This api encourages us to code and design for cancellations, a highly ignored part of software development.
+To cancel a task, you can use the `ICompletableFuture<T>::cancel()` API.
+This API encourages us to code and design for cancellations, a highly ignored part of software development.

 #### 7.6.1.5.1 Example Task to Cancel
-The following code waits for the task completed in 3 seconds and if it is not finished a `TimeoutException` is thrown from the `get` method and we cancel the task with the `cancel` method.
+The following code waits for the task to be completed in 3 seconds.
+If it is not finished within this period, a `TimeoutException` is thrown from the `get()` method, and we cancel the task with the `cancel()` method.
 The remote execution of the task is being cancelled.

 ```
     try {